runoncloud/terraform-kubernetes-argocd/README.md

 # Terraform Argo CD Module

-This modules makes it easy to set up a fresh installation of Argo CD in your Kubernetes cluster.
+This modules make it easy to set up a fresh installation of Argo CD in your Kubernetes cluster.

 ## Compatibility